Do you want to know what you’re in for? Check out this turn-by-turn description of the flattest, fastest course in the St. Louis Region!

 What goes up must come down right?
-Runners will enjoy a nice downhill as they continue on N. 5th St. followed by another slight uphill just before the 12 mile mark.
+Runners will enjoy a nice downhill as they continue on N. 5th Street followed by another slight uphill.

 As if the first ten miles of flat roads weren’t enough to make this a fast course, the last mile rewards runners for their hard work with a big downhill finish!

-After continuing on 2nd St. runners then turn left on Clark followed by a right onto Riverside Dr. There they have a straightaway of less than a half a mile to the finish at Riverside and First Capitol.
+After continuing on 2nd Street runners then turn left on Clark followed by a right onto Riverside Drive.
+There they have a straightaway of less than a half a mile to the finish on Riverside just north of First Capitol.